kc9jud/kc9jud.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Physics, University of Notre Dame, 2016
-* M.S. in Physics, University of Notre Dame, 2019 (expected)
+* M.S. in Physics, University of Notre Dame, 2020
 * Ph.D in Physics, University of Notre Dame, 2022 (expected)

 <!---